raelovejoy/liberation-mass/FAQ-General.md

 ### ❓ Who can come?

 Anyone who comes in good faith and respects consent and safety.
-Families, individuals, newcomers, old friends — all are welcome. *(See [Accessibility & Safety](#5-accessibility--safety) for expectations.)*
+Families, individuals, newcomers, and old friends are all welcome — though see [Food & Families](#4-food--families) for notes on kids.

 ### ❓ What if I’m shy or just want to watch?

 That’s completely fine.
 Participation is always opt-in.
-You can sit back, listen, eat, and leave whenever you want.
-No pressure.
+You can sit back, listen, and leave when you wish.

 ### ❓ Do I have to perform, teach, or speak?

 Not at all.
+Sharing is welcome but never required.
 Some people like to share art, skills, or stories; others prefer to listen and participate quietly.
 All roles are valued.
 Simply being present is contribution enough.

 ### ❓ Does it cost money?

-No. We share what we have.
-Sometimes people bring food, art, or resources; sometimes they just bring themselves.
-All are welcome. *(See [Food & Families](#4-food--families) for more on meals.)*
+No. People contribute what they can — food, art, or time — but money is never required.

 ### ❓ Do I have to RSVP?

-Some groups may ask for RSVPs to plan food or space, but generally, gatherings are open.
-If you’re unsure, check the announcement or ask the organizers.
+Sometimes yes, if food or space needs planning.
+Otherwise, gatherings are usually open.
+Check with organizers.

 ### ❓ Can I bring a friend?

 Absolutely.
-Invite anyone you think would benefit from a welcoming, liberatory space.
+Bring anyone who would benefit from a welcoming, supportive space.

 ### ❓ What should I wear?

-Whatever makes you comfortable.
-Some people dress casually, others bring expressive or creative outfits.
-There’s no dress code.
+There is no dress code.
+People dress casually, creatively, expressively, or sometimes choose not to wear clothing at all.
+What matters is consent and respect: everyone has the right to comfort, boundaries, and safety.

 ---